Nasdanika-Templates/drawio-site/README.md

 * [Bob the builder](https://nasdanika-demos.github.io/bob-the-builder/), this [video](https://www.youtube.com/watch?v=OtifPFetg9o) shows how this demo was created.
 * [Internet Banking System](https://nasdanika-demos.github.io/internet-banking-system/index.html) - a sample C4 Model documented using this template/approach.
 * [Declarative Command Pipelines](https://nasdanika-demos.github.io/declarative-command-pipelines/) - illustrations for a Medium story.
+This demo show how to create a site from a diagram with multiple top-level pages.

 ## Steps